AndyNg0712/Coursework-Week1/README.md

 2. Reason: tidy up the code from 3 classes into 1 class, also it will help CSS files to target the correct <div class="content-item">,<h2> in html file.
 3. Save and check the website.
 Screen shot 'change and group content-item h2 CSS'
 4. Push to github to finish "submit change to 'change content-item h2"

+Rearrange CSS order for "benefit" and "content"
+1. Create work flow in HTML and CSS, also put everthing in oder will help us to idetify the problem.

+Fix broken link
+1. Insert <div id="search-engine-optimization"> to <div class="hero">, <div class="content">, to create a link from <div class="header"> <a href="#search-engine-optimization">.